NSS 2021 - It's ok, the VC reads all the comments

 So while a read-through of the comments is an admirable task for university leaders to take on, it is no substitute for a systematic analysis of the entire set of comments, which will not only identify the issues being raised by students (both positive and negatives), but will also contextualise them by revealing how prevalent the topics are.
 This in turn can help you in prioritising the further development of the student experience.

-With the publication of the 2021 National Student Survey results and data sets due shortly, why not contact us today to find out more about how we can help by undertaking a systematic analysis of the comments and providing you with a summary of the topics mentioned and how often they were raised.
+Why not contact us today to find out more about how we can help by undertaking a systematic analysis of the comments and providing you with a summary of the topics mentioned and how often they were raised.